Why Flu Season Strikes In Winter

 Flu season dates vary per year.
 Typically, the flu doesn’t get into full swing until December.
 However, it’s common to see the season start as early as October.
 Generally, the flu season peaks in February and ends in March.

 The flu can be deadly.
-According to the Center for Disease Control, the flu kills between 12,000-56,000 people in the U.S. every year.
+According to the Center for Disease Control and Prevention (CDC), the flu kills between 12,000-56,000 people in the U.S. every year.

 The best way to beat the flu is to stop yourself from getting it in the first place.
 You should get your flu shot before November, if possible.
 However, after then it’s still not too late.
 Also make sure you wash your hands, stay away from people who appear sick, and take some supplements for your immune system.